cds-hooks/docs/docs/specification/current.md

 Once a CDS Hooks service responds to a hook by returning an info or suggestion card, the service has no further interaction with the CDS client.
 The acceptance or rejection of a suggestion is valuable information to enable a service to improve its behavior towards the goal of the end-user having a positive and meaningful experience with the CDS.
 A feedback endpoint enables suggestion tracking & analytics.

-Upon receiving a card, a user may accept its sugestions, ignore it entirely, dismiss it without specifying a reason or dismiss it with a dismiss reason.
-Note that while a single suggestion can be accepted, an entire card is either ignored or dismissed.
+Upon receiving a card, a user may accept its sugestions, ignore it entirely, or dismiss it with or without an override reason.
+Note that while a single suggestion can be accepted, an entire card is either ignored or overridden.

-Typically, an end user may only accept, or dismiss a card once; however, a card once ignored could later be acted upon.
+Typically, an end user may only accept, or override a card once; however, a card once ignored could later be acted upon.
 CDS Hooks does not specify the UI behavior of CDS clients, including the persistence of cards.
 CDS clients should faithfully report each of these distinct end-user interactions as feedback.

 ## Suggestion accepted